+35725368683

 The heirs or beneficiaries will pay a fee for the process to begin.

-Moreover, the deceased’s paperwork should be reviewed in order to be summarized into a set of financial documents.
+Moreover, the deceased’s paperwork should be reviewed and summarized into a set of financial documents.

-The person nominated as executor/administrator will need to apply to the Court to get probate: the rule is the same whether the deceased has left a Will or not.
+The person nominated as executor/administrator must apply to the Court for probate: the rule is the same whether the deceased has left a Will or not.

-The Certificate or Letters will enable the executor or administrator to deal with the estate of the deceased, collect all the information about the estate, and carry out the deceased’s wishes.
+The Certificate or Letters will enable the executor or administrator to deal with the deceased's estate, collect all the information about the estate, and carry out the deceased’s wishes.
 The estate vests in the executor/ administrator from the time of the deceased’s death.
 For legal purposes, the executor/administrator acts in the place of the deceased.

 Step Three: Notify the Inland Revenue